joseneto/fusionwebapp/README.md

 $ mvn --version
 ```

-Download the fusionwebapp and place in a folder of your choice, this will be your project folder.
+Download the FusionWebApp and place in a folder of your choice, this will be your project folder.

 ```
 $ cd MyProjectFolder